Cherokee Nation donates $7,000 to Owasso, Collinsville fire depts., honors area firefighter

 Scott Felkins, of Collinsville, was also named Cherokee Nation’s 2023 Firefighter of the Year.
 He was among four others, including a firefighter from Whitehorn, another from Liberty and two more from Inola, to receive the prestigious title.

-The tribe’s annual contribution helps support fire departments, which go toward maintaining their vital operations.
+The tribe’s annual funding helps support fire departments, which go toward maintaining their vital operations.

 “These men and women are our friends, family and neighbors from our own communities, who are answering the call to assist our loved ones in times of greatest need,” Deputy Chief Warner said.
 “We look at this type of assistance as an investment to benefit all of us, to protect our citizens and to show support to our first responders.”